ottok/debgpt/README.md

 * summarize the upgradable pacakges

 ```
 debgpt -HQ --cmd 'apt list --upgradable' -A 'Briefly summarize the upgradable packages.
-You can categorize these packages.' -F openai --openai_model_id 'gpt-3.5-turbo-16k'
+You can categorize these packages.' -F openai --openai_model 'gpt-3.5-turbo-16k'
 ```

 * auto-generate git commit message for you